lawfulcomputing/RTBF/README.md

 # RTBF
-Pitfalls and Tradeoffs in Implementing the Right to be Forgotten -- Supplementary material for the VLDB 2024 submission
+Pitfalls and Tradeoffs in Implementing the Right to be Forgotten -- Supplementary material for the CCS 2024 submission